turbot/flowpipe-docs/docs/flowpipe-hcl/step/input.md

 }
 ```

-An `input` step is limited to a single prompt and a single input element - It asks a single question and returns a single answer (`value`).
+An `input` step is limited to a single prompt and a single input element.
+It asks a single question and returns a single answer (`value`).

-You must select a [notifier](/docs/reference/config-files/notifier) to send the request to.
-The notifier dictates which [integration](/docs/reference/config-files/integration) to send the request to (Slack, email, etc).
+You must select a [notifier](/docs/reference/config-files/notifier) that defines which [integration](/docs/reference/config-files/integration) will handle the interaction: Slack, email, or other.

-There are multiple [input types](#input-types), but they all behave roughly the same:
+There are multiple [input types](#input-types), but they all share these traits:
-- It has one or more [options](#options).
+- There can be one or more [options](#options).
 - The options may either be specified in `option` blocks or as a list of `options`.
 The block format is typically preferred when the list of options is statically defined, and the list format is useful when generating the options dynamically.
-- Each option must have a `value`
+- Each option must have a `value`.
 - An option may have a `label` (display value).
 If no `label` is specified, the `value` is used as the label.
 - An `option` may be `selected` by default.